Amazing Grace: In American popular culture

 "Amazing Grace" is an icon in American culture that has been used for a variety of secular purposes and marketing campaigns.
-It is referenced in the 2006 film Amazing Grace, which highlights Newton's influence on the leading British abolitionist William Wilberforce, in the film biography of Newton, Newton's Grace, and the 2014 film Freedom which tells the story of Newton's composition of the hymn.

 Since 1954, when an organ instrumental of "New Britain" became a best-seller, "Amazing Grace" has been associated with funerals and memorial services.
+It is referenced in the 2006 film Amazing Grace, which highlights Newton's influence on the leading British abolitionist William Wilberforce, in the 2014 film Freedom which tells the story of Newton's composition of the hymn, and in the 2017 biographical film Newton's Grace.

+An instrumental version appears in the credits of the 2007 documentary The Camden 28, as well as in file footage of a group of Catholic clergy and laypeople and their supporters singing the hymn after they were acquitted by jury nullification of breaking into a draft board office to oppose the Vietnam War.

 The hymn has become a song that inspires hope in the wake of tragedy, becoming a sort of "spiritual national anthem" according to authors Mary Rourke and Emily Gwathmey.
 For example, President Barack Obama recited and later sang the hymn at the memorial service for Clementa Pinckney, who was one of the nine victims of the Charleston church shooting in 2015.